fossasia/eventyay-tickets/doc/api/fundamentals.rst

    Authorization: Token e1l6gq2ye72thbwkacj7jbri7a7tvxe614ojv8ybureain92ocub46t5gab5966k

 .. note:: The API also supports authentication via browser sessions,
-          i.e. the same way that you authenticate with pretalx when using the browser interface.
+          the same way that you authenticate with pretalx when using the browser interface.
 Using this authentication is *not* officially supported for use by third-party clients and we may change or remove it at any time.
 If you want to use session authentication,